jbalke/vega-assignment/README.md

 ### 🔒 Accessibility

-The application includes comprehensive accessibility testing using Playwright and axe-core:
+The application includes comprehensive accessibility testing using Playwright and axe-core.

-- WCAG 2.1 AA compliance checks
-- Keyboard navigation testing
-- Screen reader compatibility
-- Proper ARIA labels and roles

 Run accessibility tests with: `npm run test:a11y`